 Contacting the Matrimonial Office

 If you have procedural queries or require copies of any documentation relating to divorce / dissolution of civil partnership proceedings, you should contact the Matrimonial Office

 The Matrimonial Office

 Belfast BT1 3JF

 The office can also be contacted by:-

-In person: The public counter for the Matrimonial Office is on the 2nd Floor, Chichester Street Wing of the Royal Courts of Justice building.
+In person: The public counter for the Matrimonial Office is on the 1st Floor, May Street Wing of the Royal Courts of Justice building.